 - -1 1/2 Extremely poor

 - -1 Very poor

 - -1/2 Poor

 - 0 Correct

 - +1/2 Good

 - +1 Very Good

 - +1 1/2 Excellent

-- 1. The following will result in a penalty of 5 points:
+- 1. The following results in a penalty of 5 points:

 - a.
-Spurring in front of the cinch,
+Spurring in front of the cinch.

 - b.
-Use of free hand to instill fear,
+Use of free hand to instill fear.

 - c.
-Holding saddle with free hand,
+Holding saddle with free hand.

 - d.
-Blatant disobedience including kicking, biting, bucking, rearing, and striking.
+Blatant disobedience including kicking, biting, bucking, earing, and striking.

-- 2. The following will result in a 2 point penalty:
+- 2. The following results in a 2-point penalty:

 - a.
-Break of gait,
+Break of gait.

 - b.
-Freezing up in spins or rollbacks,
+Freezing up in spins or rollbacks.

-- c.
-On walk in patterns, failure to walk or stop before executing a canter departure,
+- On walk in patterns, failure to walk or stop before executing a canter departure.

 - d.
-On run in patterns, failure to be in canter prior to reaching the first marker,
+On run in patterns, failure to be in canter prior to reaching the first marker.

 - e.
 If a horse does not completely pass the specified marker before initiating a stop position.

 - 3. Each time a horse is out of lead, a judge is required to penalize by 1 point.
-The penalty for being out of lead is cumulative, and the judge will add 1 penalty point for each 1/4 of the circumference of a circle or any part thereof that a horse is out of lead.
-A judge is required to penalize a horse 1/2 of a point for a delayed change of lead by one stride.
+The penalty for being out of lead is cumulative, and the judge adds 1 penalty point for each one-quarter of the circumference of a circle or any part thereof that a horse is out of lead.
+A judge is required to penalize a horse 1/2 point for a delayed change of lead by one stride.

-- 4. Deduct 1/2 point for starting circle at a jog or exiting rollbacks at a jog up to 2 strides.
-Jogging beyond 2 strides but less than 1/2 circle or 1/2 length of the arena, deduct 2 points.

-- 5. Deduct 1/2 point for over or under spinning up to 1/8 of a turn; deduct 1 point for over or under spinning up to 1/4 of a turn.

-- 6. When a change of lead is specified immediately prior to a run to the end of the pen, failure to change lead will be penalized as follows: Failure to change leads by 1 stride, a 1/2 point penalty.
-Failure to change leads beyond 1 stride but where lead change is completed prior to the next maneuver, 1 point penalty.
-If the lead is not changed prior to the next maneuver, a 2 point penalty.

-- 7. There will be a 1/2 penalty for failure to remain a minimum of 20 feet from wall or fence when approaching a stop or rollback.
+- Deduct 1/2 point for starting circle at a jog or exiting rollbacks at a jog up to two strides.
+Jogging beyond two strides but less than half circle or one-half length of the arena, deduct 2 points. - 5.
+Deduct 1/2 point for over or under spinning up to one-eighth of a turn; deduct 1 point for over or under spinning up to one-quarter of a turn. - 6.
+When a change of lead is specified immediately prior to a run to the end of the pen, failure to change lead is penalized as follows: Failure to change leads by one stride, a 1/2 point penalty.
+Failure to change leads beyond one stride but where lead change is completed prior to the next maneuver, 1 point penalty.
+If the lead is not changed prior to the next maneuver, a 2 point penalty. - 7.
+There is a 1/2 penalty for failure to remain a minimum of 20 feet from wall or fence when approaching a stop or rollback.